 Apparition Studio is intended as a cultural and educational resource.
-If you like the arts, we like you.
-Browse around, and feel free to communicate with us anytime.
-The art here is cool and commercial-free.
+Browse around at your leisure because the art here is cool and commercial-free.
 If you are a beginner or serious collector, student or educator, aspiring or working designer, film buff or theater fan, this web site also offers a wealth of more detailed information that may be of interest.

 -Please don't copy or download anything on this site without permission.

--Representatives of Apparition Studio occasionally donate their time for academic and community/cultural presentations.
-If you have a group that would enjoy a conversation and a viewing of this remarkable artwork, drop us a line.
+-Representatives of Apparition Studio - Chicago are actively engaged in volunteer academic and community/cultural presentations.
+If you have a group that would enjoy a conversation and exhibit of this remarkable artwork, drop us a line.

 Attn: Curators, serious collectors and archivists: While detailed database information is already available for Polish film posters from several sources, we've attempted to research much more production information for live theater and music festival than has been previously available.
 We'd love your feedback on this newly-archived information and if you have something to add, let us hear from you!